-Posted on 8th July, 2015 by LEO Web Team
+Posted on 8th July, 2015 by Imogen Casebourne

-At LEO, we believe that learning journey design is key to creating learning impact.
-In this blog I am going to talk a little about what the term means and explain why we think it is so important and what the implications are.
+At LEO Learning, we believe that learning journey design is key to creating learning impact.
+In this blog, I am going to talk a little about what the term means and explain why we think it is so important and what the implications are.

 What do we mean by the term ‘learning journey’?